Thinking of Moving to Miami?

 The Miami Real Estate Market

-Market outlook, trends and relocation advice by Geoff Fahey.
+Market outlook, trends and relocation advice by Sandra Alonso

-The demand for Miami real estate, which spans new high-rise developments, second homes, and income-producing properties, remains steady from both domestic and international buyers amidst our rising-inflation and now higher interest rate environment.
-While current inventory levels in the 4th quarter of 2023 have risen to a more healthy level of 3.6 months, vs 1.4 months as was during the market peak, this is still historically low.
-The average Miami home price is now $569K in early November which represents a 6.7% year-over-year increase.
+The demand for Miami real estate, which spans new high-rise developments, second homes, and income-producing properties, remains steady from both domestic and international buyers amidst the now higher interest rate environment.
+While inventory levels in February of 2025 have risen to a more healthy level of 5.2 months, vs 1.4 months as was during the market peak, this is still historically low.
+The median Miami home price is now $580K which represents a 3.9% year-over-year increase.

-As Miami-Dade County continues to attract buyers from Latin America who seek a cultural city, buyers from California and New York who seek tax benefits, as well as buyers from many top companies who are relocating their HQ's or regional offices to South Florida (120+ companies in 2022 alone), these factors continue to keep our housing market very strong, even over other Florida markets, amidst rising recession concerns.
+As Miami-Dade County continues to attract buyers from Latin America who seek a cultural city, buyers from California and New York who seek tax benefits, as well as buyers from many top companies who are relocating their HQ's or regional offices to South Florida, these factors continue to keep the housing market very strong, even over other Florida markets, amidst the higher interest rates.

-As Miami-Dade County continues to attract buyers from Latin America who seek a cultural city, buyers from California and New York who seek tax benefits, as well as buyers from many top companies who are relocating their HQ's or regional offices to South Florida (120+ companies in 2022 alone), these factors continue to keep our housing market very strong, even over other Florida markets, amidst rising recession concerns.
+As Miami-Dade County continues to attract buyers from Latin America who seek a cultural city, buyers from California and New York who seek tax benefits, as well as buyers from many top companies who are relocating their HQ's or regional offices to South Florida, these factors continue to keep the housing market very strong, even over other Florida markets, amidst the higher interest rates.

 Miami Housing Market Outlook

 My outlook for the Miami housing market in the year ahead is a continuation of the same consistent buyer demand as Miami continues growing into a large financial hub for many banks and financial companies and is now 2nd only in size to New York City on the east coast for the largest concentration of financial institutions.
-Should interest rates continue to bump up again, in addition to the increases already in 2023,, this should not have any significant impact on demand as many deals continue to be all cash or heavy cash.
-I also expect home price appreciation to be much more moderate in the year ahead as we are now post-pandemic and our market is rebalancing from the unprecedented level of accelerated market appreciation over the past couple of years.View market trends and relocation advice
+In terms of home price appreciation, I expect it to be much more moderate in the year ahead as the market is rebalancing from the unprecedented level of accelerated market appreciation it experienced over the past few years.View market trends and relocation advice

 Market Trends I'm Observing